lucianohgo/lucianohgo.com/content/posts/takeaways-high-output-management.md

 ## Takeaway three: Meetings are a medium of work

-While meetings [have been getting a lot of hate](https://www.westuc.com/en-us/meeting-fatigue), chances are, if you're a manager and especially if you're a middle manager you will be getting a lot of your work done through them.
-When done wrong, they can kill your team's productivity, but when done write Meetings do provide high leverage and Andy provides us with some hints on how to do that.
+While meetings [have been getting a lot of hate](https://www.westuc.com/en-us/meeting-fatigue), chances are if you're a manager and especially if you're a middle manager you will need to get a lot of your work done through them.
+When done right meetings can go from extremelly harmful to a team's performance to being one key way to have high leverage.
+With that goal in mind, Andy shares with us some hints on how to do that.

 ### Free Discussion

 One key goal to strive in meetings is providing an environment of free discussion.
-People need to feel incentivized and safe to share their opinions and be assured that personal opinions will never outweigh the better idea.
+People need to feel encouraged and safe to share their opinions and be assured that **personal views will never outweigh the better idea**.
 The greater the disagreement on a topic, the more free the discussion needs to be.

 <img